webbyphp/webby/README.md

 WebbyPHP recommends PHP 8.3+.

-PHP 8.3's support is for backward compatibility there were issues in CI3, but these have been resolved.
+PHP 8.3's support is for backward compatibility, there were issues in CI3, but these have been resolved.
 WebbyPHP now supports:

 - PHP 8.3 (You should be upgrading to PHP 8.4)